 The following list points out the differences in editing modes.

 On entering the editing state, a row becomes a form with editable fields.
-The widget saves changes after a user clicks a "Save" button.
+The widget saves changes after a user clicks the "Save" button.
+See demo.

 When using the widget as an ASP.NET MVC Control, specify this option using the